jefflabs/django-starter-template/README.md

 ## Environment Variables

-An .env file that allows you to describe different environments (production and development) we use the decouple package to read from the .env files
+An .env file that allows you to describe different environments (production and development) we use the decouple package to read from the .env files -> see also "What is Python Decouple.md"

 ## PostgreSQL Database